Spinalis

-The spinalis is a portion of the erector spinae, a bundle of muscles and tendons, located nearest to the spine.
+The spinalis is one of the erector spinae muscles, a bundle of skeletal muscles, located nearest to the spine.
 It is divided into three parts: Spinalis dorsi, spinalis cervicis, and spinalis capitis.

 Spinalis dorsi

 Spinalis dorsi, the medial continuation of the sacrospinalis, is scarcely separable as a distinct muscle.
 It is situated at the medial side of the longissimus dorsi, and is intimately blended with it; it arises by three or four tendons from the spinous processes of the first two lumbar and the last two thoracic vertebrae: these, uniting, form a small muscle which is inserted by separate tendons into the spinous processes of the upper thoracic vertebrae, the number varying from four to eight.

 It is intimately united with the semispinalis dorsi, situated beneath it.

 Spinalis cervicis

 Spinalis cervicis, or spinalis colli, is an inconstant muscle, which arises from the lower part of the nuchal ligament, the spinous process of the seventh cervical, and sometimes from the spinous processes of the first and second thoracic vertebrae, and is inserted into the spinous process of the axis, and occasionally into the spinous processes of the two cervical vertebrae below it.